Why are we doing this project?

 - Provide accredited online core cultural learning, local perspectives, and role-specific training

 - Ensure that the voices and views of Aboriginal and Torres Strait Islander peoples, communities and organisations are considered and incorporated in the design, delivery and evaluation of Library programs, services and facilities.

 - Embed the ATSILIRN protocols to make culturally informed approaches to collection management, description, access and use of Aboriginal and Torres Strait Islander collection materials endorsed practice for NSLA.

-In the first quarter of 2019 a small group of staff from each library will participate in the first round of accredited online core cultural learning – to test the roll-out and local components.
-Then gradually through 2019-2021, all staff will participate in this core program.
+In the first half of 2019 a small group of staff from each library participated in the first round of accredited online core cultural learning – to test the roll-out and local components.
+Throughout 2019-2021, all staff will participate in this core program.

-Role-specific training for information services and collection management staff will begin in 2020.
+Role-specific training for information services and collection management staff will take place in 2020.